Shapley Value Computation in Ontology-Mediated Query Answering: Discussion and Future Work

+While the "drastic Shapley value" had previously been suggested for ontology debugging \cite{dengMeasuringInconsistenciesOntologies2007}, its application to ontology-mediated query answering had not yet been considered.
+Moreover, a precise analysis of the complexity of Shapley value computation in the ontology setting was missing.
+The present paper proposes and studies different formulations of the "drastic Shapley value" computation task for description logic knowledge bases, by varying what is to be explained (entailment of a TBox axiom, ABox assertion, or query answer), which parts of the KB are assigned responsibility values (axioms and/or assertions), and how complexity is measured.

+Our initial complexity results, presented in Section \ref{sec:reach}, established the intractability of various "drastic Shapley value" computation tasks related to axiom entailment and instance queries, covering a wide range of description logics.
+We did however identify one setting in which "drastic Shapley values" can be tractably computed via a straightforward algorithm (Proposition \ref{prop:dllite-atomic}): instance query entailment in common DL-Lite dialects.
+Moreover, these mostly negative results spurred us to perform a more fine-grained complexity analysis at the level of individual ontology-mediated queries.

-While the "Shapley value" had previously been suggested for ontology debugging \cite{dengMeasuringInconsistenciesOntologies2007}, its application to ontology-mediated query answering, and a precise analysis of the complexity of $\Shapley{}$, had not yet been considered.
-The present paper exploits very recent results on Shapley value computation in the database setting to obtain complexity dichotomies for "OMQ"s whose "TBoxes" are formulated in the well-known Horn "DL" $\horndl$.
-In particular, Theorem \ref{th:cnx-hom-closed} identifies classes of "OMQ"s for which the "Shapley value" can be computed in $\FP$, while Theorem \ref{th:non-rw} provides a general $\sP$-hardness result for "non-FO-rewritable" "OMQ"s.
-Using the same techniques, and leveraging known connections between "Shapley value computation" and "probabilistic query evaluation", we were further able to obtain a general dichotomy result for probabilistic OMQA (Theorem \ref{th:pqe-dichotomy}).
+By building upon very recent results on drastic Shapley value computation in the database setting, we were able to establish complexity dichotomies for "OMQ"s whose "TBoxes" are formulated in the Horn description logic $\horndl$, thereby covering prominent DLs of the DL-Lite and $\mathcal{EL}$ families.
+Theorem~\ref{th:cnx-hom-closed} identifies classes of "OMQ"s for which the "drastic Shapley value" can be computed in $\FP$, while Theorem \ref{th:non-rw} provides a more general $\sP$-hardness result for "non-FO-rewritable" "OMQ"s.
+As noted in Section \ref{sec:rw}, it can be effectively decided, given an OMQ in $(\T,q) \in (\horndl,\CQ)$, whether $\dShapley_{(\T,q)}$ is in $\FP$ or $\sP$-hard.
+We leave it as an open problem to determine the exact complexity of this latter task.

+From a practical perspective, the logical next step is to design and implement algorithms for computing "drastic Shapley values" in OMQA.
+In the database setting, "drastic Shapley value" computation has been implemented via a reduction to "probabilistic query evaluation", thereby enabling the reuse of existing provenance and knowledge compilation methods \cite{deutchComputingShapleyValue2022a}.
+As Theorem \ref{th:cnx-hom-closed} extends the correspondence between "drastic Shapley value" computation and "probabilistic query evaluation" to a large class of OMQs, a natural direction would be to develop algorithms for "drastic Shapley value" computation in OMQA by combining existing query rewriting procedures with "probabilistic query evaluation" techniques.